Family Sentinel

 gmail.readonly

-Analyze senders, links, attachments, and message content for malware, ransomware, phishing, impersonation, and scam intent Read messages and their technical headers Send, delete, edit, forward, or reply to anything.
+Analyze senders, links, attachments, and message content for malware, ransomware, phishing, impersonation, and malicious intent Read messages and their technical headers Send, delete, edit, forward, or reply to anything.
 Move a message.
 Touch a folder.

 Read mail settings